Gradiant/COM-docker-devenvs/README.md

 $ cookiecutter dockerfiles --directory="<dir-name>"
 ```

-### C++ Dockerfile and related installation scripts (dir-name: Cpp-dockerfile)
+### C++ Dockerfile and related installation scripts (dir-name: cpp-dockerfile)

-This dockerfile is intended to be used in VSCode remote container development for C++.
+This template is intended to be used in VSCode remote container development for C++.
+It builds a new
+image based on the contents of the provided dockerfile.

 It optionally installs gcc/g++ v10 and some useful utilities, namely: